oasci-courses/pitt-biosc1630-2024f/content/lectures/04/index.md

 -   Explanation of the RE-EDS methodology and its context (5 minutes)
 -   Overview of the session format and expectations (3 minutes)

-## Small group discussions
+## Group discussions and preparation

-Divide students into 4 groups, each focusing on a specific part of the **Results and Discussion**:
+Divide students into 4 groups, each focusing on a specific part of the **Results and Discussion**.
+Please put your presentation in the Google Drive directory posted on the [Canvas page](https://canvas.pitt.edu/courses/267146/pages/home).

 === "**Group 1:** NF-κB Inducing Kinase (NIK)"